nipsysdev/storage-rust-bindings/README.md

 infer the MIME type.

 An `on_progress` callback is available to receive progress updates and notify the user.
+The total size of the reader is determined via `stat` when it wraps a file, or from the buffer length otherwise.
+From there, the callback can compute and report the percentage complete.

 The `upload_reader` returns the cid of the content uploaded.